sSolal/Endive/ROADMAP.md

 *   **Add traversal utilities**, to reduce redundancy of traversing objects and mapping a function over whole objects-trees.

 *   **Improve multiple goals handling**, currently, all operations are done on the first goal object found in a depth-first search...

+### Open questions

+*   When matching to a pattern such as 0 | [P], should it be able to match "0 = 0" ?
+How do we give the user the ability to make that match?

 ,
 ## V1 vision: a proof assistant to make any kind of maths.